 Standing second l to l to r: unknown. choudhry raghuvir singh of neataur, unknown, kunwar snehendrajit singh, unknown

-Colonel Sandeep Sharma, in the year 2005, while collecting relevant information about the history of Tajpur State, met Shri Surender Singh Tyagi who lived in Seohara.
-His father Late Chaudhry Maharaj Singh was one of the managers of the Tajpur State under Raja Jasjit Singh Sahib.
+Colonel Sandeep Sharma, in the year 2005, while collecting relevant information about the history of Tajpur Estate, met Shri Surender Singh Tyagi who lived in Seohara.
+His father Late Chaudhry Maharaj Singh was one of the managers of the Tajpur Estate under Raja Jasjit Singh Sahib.
 He gave the following information:

-c) The State had a two- seater plane, L- 5 and was named “Priyatama”, there were two Rolls Royce cars and were named “Kamala and Padmini.”
+c) The Estate had a two- seater plane, L- 5 and was named “Priyatama”, there were two Rolls Royce cars and were named “Kamala and Padmini.”

 d) After the marriage of Raja Jasjit Singh Sahib there were celebrations for one month.
 During this all the artists from different parts of the country had performed.

-1. Consolidated the land holdings of Line- 1 of Tajpur State after the death of Rani ML Hira Dei, widow of Kunwar Randheer Singh.
-It is the biggest” Tyagi State “in the Country.
+1. Consolidated the land holdings of Line- 1 of Tajpur Estate after the death of Rani ML Hira Dei, widow of Kunwar Randheer Singh.
+It is the biggest” Tyagi Estate “in the Country.

 2. He extensively contributed toward India’s efforts during World War II.
-He pledged all the resources of his State and made huge financial contributions to British Government.
+He pledged all the resources of his Estate and made huge financial contributions to British Government.

 3. During the World War II he offered to serve in the Army in Mechanized Cavalry and Gifted his Pistol Webley for the world War.